-The group's activities potentially expose it to a variety of financial risks: market risk (including currency risk, fair value interest rate risk, cash flow interest rate risk and price risk), credit risk and liquidity risk.
+The group's activities potentially expose it to a variety of financial risks: market risk (including currency risk, cash flow interest rate risk and price risk), credit risk and liquidity risk.
 The group's overall risk management, covering risk exposures for both group undertakings, focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the group's financial performance.
 The company's board of directors provides principles for overall group risk management, as well as policies covering risks referred to above and specific areas such as investment of excess liquidity.
-The group did not make use of derivative financial instruments (as defined by, and falling within the scope of, IAS 39) to hedge certain risk exposures during the current and preceding financial years.